slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"To lead an orchestra, you must turn your back on the crowd."
 -- Aristotle [-384]*

+> *"If you wish to control others you must control yourself."
+-- Miyamoto Musashi [1584]*

+> *"If your actions inspire others to dream more, learn more, do more and become more, you are a leader."
+-- John Quincy Adams [1767]*

 > *"People ask the difference between a leader and a boss.
 The leader works in the open, and the boss in covert."
 -- Theodore Roosevelt [1858]*

+> *"Example is not the main thing in influencing others; it is the only thing."
+-- Albert Schweitzer [1875]*

 > *"The led must not be compelled; they must be able to choose their own leader."
 -- Albert Einstein [1879]*